 Many tree fruits, including apples and pears, naturally drop some of their fruits in early summer.
 The tree is just reducing the quantity of fruit they carry in order to successfully ripen those that remain.

-But selectively thinning further can help prevent problems.
-It avoids fruits rubbing together, which can create entry points for disease, and also stops trees from cropping heavily one year, only to take the year year off (which is a common problem known as biennial bearing).
+Selectively thinning further can also help prevent problems.
+It avoids fruits rubbing together, which can create entry points for disease, and also stops trees from cropping heavily one year, only to take the year year off—a common problem known as biennial bearing.

 How to Thin an Apple Tree